DimiMikadze/Mira/packages/mira-ai/README.md

 # Mira AI Library

-Mira AI is an agentic AI library that automates company research with configurable data points and intelligent source selection.
+Mira AI is an agentic AI library that automates company data enrichment with configurable data points and intelligent source selection.
 It features smart early termination and can be integrated into applications, pipelines, or used with the [complete frontend application](../../apps/mira-frontend/README.md).

 ## Architecture